-Figure 3 and 4 highlight a general underestimation of PM{2.5} in the western U.S. for the both the CMAQ521 and CMAQ531 simulations, respectively.
-These underestimates are largely attributed to deficiencies in the meteorology simulated by WRF, which did not reproduce the strong wintertime inversions that occur in the western U.S.; higher-resolution simulations may better resolve cold pools in the complex terrain in those regions (Kelly et al., 2019).
-PM{2.5} in the eastern U.S. is mostly unbiased throughout the year in both simulations, with higher correlation and lower RMSE than the western U.S. regions.
-The diurnal trend in hourly PM{2.5} in winter (Fig. S12) is comparable between CMAQ521 and CMAQ531, while in the spring the daytime PM{2.5} underestimation is slightly greater (~0.5 μg m-3) with CMAQ531 (Fig. S13).
+Figures 3 and 4 highlight a general underestimation of $PM{2.5}$ in the western US for the both the CMAQ521 and CMAQ531 simulations, respectively.
+These underestimates are largely attributed to deficiencies in the meteorology simulated by WRF, which did not reproduce the strong wintertime inversions that occur in the western US; higherresolution simulations may better resolve cold pools in the complex terrain in those regions (Kelly et al., 2019).
+PM{2.5} in the eastern US is mostly unbiased throughout the year in both simulations, with higher correlation and lower RMSE than the western US regions.
+The diurnal trend in hourly PM{2.5} in winter (Fig. S12) is comparable between CMAQ521 and CMAQ531, while in the spring the daytime PM{2.5} underestimation is slightly greater ($\sim 0.5 \,\mu g \,m^{-3}$) with CMAQ531 (Fig. S13).
 The nighttime underestimation in summer (Fig. S14) and fall (Fig. S15) improves with CMAQ531, while there is little difference in PM{2.5} concentrations between the two simulations during the daytime.
-Overall, the PM{2.5} in the CMAQ521 and CMAQ531 simulations has similar bias, error and correlation, but there are some notably differences in the performance of the PM{2.5} speciated components.
+Overall, the PM{2.5} in the CMAQ521 and CMAQ531 simulations has similar bias, error, and correlation, but there are some notable differences in the performance of the speciated PM{2.5} components.